jaredellison/audio_to_header/README.md

 # aiff_to_header

-This repo contains a utility script to create a c style `.h` header file from a `.aiff` source for usage in embedded projects.
+> Utility script creates c style `.h` header file based on an `.aiff` source

+Quick and dirty script for including audio samples in embedded projects.

-## Usage
+#### Usage

 Install dependencies: